jostho/gestang/README.txt

 m2 central repository.
 Make sure you are connected to the network, when doing the first build.
 See the README for each project in the sources.

-Import the projects into eclipse (import > existing projects into workspace).
+To setup the workspace for eclipse, run 'mvn eclipse:eclipse'.
+Then, import the projects into eclipse (import > existing projects into workspace).
 You may also need to set the M2_REPO classpath variable (pointing to your local maven2 repository) to get started.